 - With the Roth version, you forego a current year break in exchange for a promise from the federal government that withdrawals from that account won’t be taxed when taken out upon reaching retirement age.

-With these accounts, unless you are paying no federal income taxes or are in one of the lowest few brackets, our advice is simple:
+With these accounts, unless you are paying no federal income taxes or are in one of the lowest few brackets, my advice is simple: